 Memorial Wildlife Garden

 In this wildlife oasis, you can take advantage of the contemplative setting by escaping the rat race and settling into an environment authentically designed to provide food and shelter for the Carolina Piedmont's native species.
 This beautiful, quiet area is nestled right next to our running river and is a perfect spot for a lunch break!

-Open seasonally, this interpretation of 400 years of Catawba Indian culture, adaptation and survival is a must see for visitors interested our region's rich heritage.
+Open seasonally, this interpretation of 400 years of Catawba Indian culture, adaptation, and survival is a must see for visitors interested our region's rich heritage.
 Visit a prehistoric bark-covered house, council house and log cabins.